 1. Payments your customers trust

 Card, PayPal, Apple/Google Pay - and, in many markets, local methods and cash-on-delivery still matter.
+Incomplete checkout options kill conversion even when traffic is strong.

 2. Shipping and fulfilment

 Automatic rates by weight/destination, carrier labels, and free-shipping thresholds (the most effective lever for raising average order value).
+Test the full path from cart to tracking email before launch.

 3. SEO structure from day one